vuejs/v2.vuejs.org/src/v2/cookbook/debugging-in-vscode.md

   ```
   npm run serve
   ```
+  Add details here - what shoud be in package.json for this to work?

 3. Go to the Debug view, select the **'vuejs: chrome/firefox'** configuration, then press F5 or click the green play button.